TheBoxLtd/shell-lib-maven-and/README.md

 **Important : Replace [VERSION] with the framework's version you want to use**

-And finally, need to download and add the [DisneyIDWebClientLib-2.0.10.aar](sample/libs/DisneyIDWebClientLib-2.0.10.aar) file and copy it to your libs folder.

-**Important: the framework requires SDK version 23 and minSdkVersion 15**
+**Important: the framework requires SDK version 24 and minSdkVersion 15**

 #### Configuring the Framework